Republican chairman of Arizona county calls state-led election review ‘dangerous’ as tensions rise over 2020 recount

 Ken Bennett, the audit spokesman, had originally expressed confidence that the recount would be completed by the end of this week.

 Instead, he told reporters Thursday that the contractors had completed their count of only about 500,000 ballots, about a quarter of the total.
-He has said they will be able to finish reviewing the remaining ballots by June 30, when they must once again vacate the Coliseum.
+He has said they will be able to finish reviewing the remaining ballots by June 30, when they must again vacate the Coliseum.